jaeyk/ethnic-media-911-shock/README.md

 6. Estimating the causal effect in R **IN PROGRESS**

 ## Collaborators
-I worked with three highly competent UC Berkeley ungergraduates for this project (Sarah, Vivek, and Carlos).
+I worked with three highly competent UC Berkeley ungergraduates for this project (Sarah Santiago, Vivek Datta, and Carlos Ortiz).

 I am project lead and Andrew Thompson (a predoctoral fellow in Political Science at MIT and a PhD candidate in Political Science at Northwestern) is co-author of the paper based on this project.
 The paper is scheduled to present at the upcoming Western Political Science Association annual meeting.